Define a hybrid identity adoption strategy

 - Azure AD directories are by design isolated.
 It is unsupported to change the configuration of Azure AD Connect sync to read data from another Azure AD directory in an attempt to build a common and unified GAL between the directories.
 It is also unsupported to export users as contacts to another on-premises AD using Azure AD Connect sync.

-If your organization restricts computers on your network from connecting to the Internet, this article lists the endpoints (FQDNs, IPv4, and IPv6 address ranges) that you should include in your outbound allow lists and Internet Explorer Trusted Sites Zone of client computers to ensure your computers can successfully use Office 365.
+If your organization restricts computers on your network from connecting to the Internet, this article lists the endpoints (FQDNs, IPv4, and IPv6 address ranges) that you should include in your outbound allow lists and Internet Explorer Trusted Sites Zone of client computers to ensure your computers can successfully use Microsoft 365.
 For more information read Office 365 URLs and IP address ranges.

 Define multi-factor authentication strategy

 In this task you will define the multi-factor authentication strategy to use.
-Azure Multi-Factor Authentication comes in two different versions.
+Azure AD Multi-Factor Authentication comes in two different versions.
 One is a cloud-based and the other is on-premises based using the Azure MFA Server.
 Based on the evaluation you did above you can determine which solution is the correct one for your strategy.
 Use the table below to determine which design option best fulfills your company’s security requirement:

 Multi-factor design options: